Idein/py-videocore/README.rst

    (PDF) <https://docs.broadcom.com/docs/12358545>`__
    [#appendix]_

-As far as I know, modern GPGPU programming environments such as OpenCL do not exist for  VideoCore.
-Assembly programming is the only option at this moment and several QPU assemblers written by pioneers (`hermanhermitage <https://github.com/hermanhermitage/videocoreiv-qpu/blob/master/qpu-tutorial/qpuasm.md>`__, `petewarden <https://github.com/jetpacapp/qpu-asm>`__, `elorimer <https://github.com/elorimer/rpi-playground/tree/master/QPU/assembler>`__ and so on) are available.
+Several QPU assemblers are written by pioneers (`hermanhermitage <https://github.com/hermanhermitage/videocoreiv-qpu/blob/master/qpu-tutorial/qpuasm.md>`__, `petewarden <https://github.com/jetpacapp/qpu-asm>`__, `elorimer <https://github.com/elorimer/rpi-playground/tree/master/QPU/assembler>`__ and so on).
+There is also an implementation of OpenCL for QPU: `VC4CL <https://github.com/doe300/VC4CL>`_.

 PyVideoCore's QPU assembler is different from theirs in terms of that its assembly language is implemented as an **Internal DSL** of Python